replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/04-helm-values-for-license-fields/assignment.md

 dictionary.
 You can add your own fields to represent your unique entitlements.
 We'll do that in the next part of the lab.

-Every application will have at least one field in this array for the license expiration date.
+Every application will have at least one field in this dictionary for the license expiration date.
 If the license does not expire, the value will be blank.

 ```